Our work would not be possible without the generous financial backing of our funders and sponsors.

-South Portland received a letter of commendation – and thanks – from Cambridge MA for leading the nation in sustainable, environmental responsible policies.
-South Portland’s successful lawsuit to prevent the reverse pumping of Tar Sands oil from Alberta Canada, the pesticides ban, the largest solar array in Maine, were specifically referenced along with the South Portland Land Trust, and a City-managed Land Bank which provides seed money for the acquisition of available open space.
+The City of South Portland received a letter of commendation – and thanks – from Cambridge, MA for leading the nation in sustainable, environmentally responsible policies.
+South Portland’s successful lawsuit to prevent the reverse pumping of Tar Sands oil from Alberta, Canada, the pesticides ban, and the largest solar array in Maine, were specifically referenced along with the South Portland Land Trust, and a City-managed Land Bank which provides seed money for the acquisition of available open space.

 The Maine Arts Commission offers funding programs for organizations, individuals, educators, and municipalities.